Metal ammine complex: Platinum group metals

 Carboplatin, a widely used anticancer drug.

 Pentamminerhodium chloride, the dichloride salt of a pentammine halide complex.

 Pentaamine(dinitrogen)ruthenium(II), the first metal dinitrogen complex.

 Hexamminecobalt(III) chloride, the trichloride salt of the hexammine complex [Co(NH3)6](3+).
 It is famously stable in concentrated hydrochloric acid.

-Reinecke's salt features a very stable anionic diamine complex of Cr(III), which is used as a counteranion.
+Reinecke's salt features a very stable anionic diammine complex of Cr(III), which is used as a counteranion.

 Cobalt(III) and chromium(III)

 The ammines of chromium(III) and cobalt(III) are of historic significance.
 Both families of ammines are relatively inert kinetically, which allows the separation of isomers.
-For example, tetraamminedichlorochromium(III) chloride, [Cr(NH3)4Cl2]Cl, has two forms - the cis isomer is violet, while the trans isomer is green.
+For example, tetraamminedichlorochromium(III) chloride, [Cr(NH3)4Cl2]+, has two forms - the cis isomer is violet, while the trans isomer is green.
 The trichloride of the hexaammine (hexamminecobalt(III) chloride, [Co(NH3)6]Cl3) exists as only a single isomer.
 "Reinecke's salt" with the formula [NH4]+[Cr(NCS)4(NH3)2]−*H2O was first reported in 1863.